niemasd/CompactTree/example/cookbook.md

 }
 ```

+The only guarantee is that a node will be visited before its parent.
+Currently, nodes will be visited in reverse of the order they appear in the original Newick string.

 ### Level-Order

 CompactTree doesn't currently provide a built-in level-order traversal, but a level-order traversal can be trivially implemented using the [`std::queue`](https://cplusplus.com/reference/queue/queue/) class: